mgchandler/brisect/README.md

-# Translate Stage
+# ECT Smart Scan

+A Python library for automated scanning of a metallic component using eddy current coil.
+2D scanning using Zaber linear stages enabled using feedback from measurements made by a Handyscope.
-A Python script for automated translation of the Zaber linear stage.
-Written and tested using the X-LSM200A-E03 stage in the UNDT lab.
+Written and tested using X-LSM200A-E03 linear stages in x- and y-axes in the UNDT lab, with Handyscope HS5 making measurements.

 ## Setup